How do I price my services?

 I was stuck in employee mindset versus business owner mindset.

 Employee mindset is working as hard as possible with the intention of gaining a better position and higher pay.
-Business owners, aka entrepreneurs, work hard with the intention of learning new ideas.
+Business owners, aka entrepreneurs, work hard with the intention of innovating and learning.

-To go from employee mindset to business owner mindset is going to require opening your mind to the possibilities.
+To go from employee mindset to business owner mindset requires opening your mind to the possibilities.
 "I can't" is not a part of your vocabulary.
 Instead, the statement is, "it's going to be challenging, but I can do it."

 Going from employee mindset to business owner mindset also requires you to get out of the hourly pay mindset.
 Personal chef business owners are paid by the job, not by the hour.